Notable Children's Books - 2025

 Drawn Onward.
 By Daniel Nayeri.
 Illus. by Matt Rockefeller.
 HarperAlley, $19.99 (9780063277168)

-In this palindrome picture book, a grieving boy embarks on a fantastical quest, discovering that those we love are never truly gone.
+In this picture-book palindrome, a grieving boy embarks on a fantastical quest, discovering that those we love are never truly gone.

-Presenting two perspectives of a friendship story, Fox and Moose each experience the same day differently.
+Cleverly presenting two perspectives, this friendship story shows how Fox and Moose each experience the same day differently.

-A beginning of the school year story where Pat, the class pet, is the only one who notices the new student might be a bit out of this world.
+At the beginning of the school year, Pat, the class pet, is the only one who notices the new student might be a bit out of this world.

-A parallel story of migrants and monarchs told from the perspective of a young girl as she waits for her father to return home.
+A parallel story of migrants and monarch butterflies, told from the perspective of a young girl as she waits for her father to return home.

 Jack, Jill, and their dog Rex play a game of "Go and Get," fetching items that start with specific letters, but Rex's unconventional choices add a humorous twist to this alphabetical adventure.

-A child navigates the emotional landscape of a "gray" day, learning that it's okay to feel down sometimes, with the reassurance that brighter days are ahead.
+A child navigates the emotional landscape of a "gray" day, learning that it's okay to feel down sometimes and receiving reassurance that brighter days are ahead.

 The intensity of a scorching summer day in the city and the relief brought by a cooling rainstorm is captured through vibrant red and blue illustrations.

-A child’s exuberant greetings to the world’s wonders—squirrel, puddle, truck—teaches a hurried father to appreciate the small moments in this vibrant celebration of curiosity.
+A child’s exuberant greetings to the world’s wonders—squirrel, puddle, truck—teaches a hurried father to appreciate the small things in this vibrant celebration of curiosity.

 Home in a Lunchbox.
 By Cherry Mo.
 Illus. by the author.
 Penguin Workshop, $18.99 (9780593661345)